mcampora/pipeline/README.md

 ![Glue console](./glue-console.png)

 # Launch
-Generate and push raw data.
+You can use the provided script to:
-Create a new csv file with a handfull of raws.
+- Create a new csv file with a handfull of raws.
-Push the new file to S3.
+- Push the new file to S3.
-Trigger the workflow.
+- Trigger the workflow.
-A crawler is infering raw data schema.
+- A crawler is infering raw data schema.
-A first job is processing new raw data, clean the rows, save the result in a new table as parquet files.
+- A first job is processing new raw data, clean the rows, save the result in a new table as parquet files.
-A second job is using the previous table, is computing an agregate and is saving it in a new table as parquet files.
+- A second job is using the previous table, is computing an agregate and is saving it in a new table as parquet files.

 Wait for the end of the pipeline, query the table using Athena to check the result.

 ```bash
 ./trigger.sh
 ```